0xzhou/DeepRL/README.md

 **VPG:** *Vanilla Policy Gradient* is the most basic, entry-level algorithm in the deep RL space because it completely predates the advent of deep RL altogether: **VPG$\rightarrow$TRPO$\rightarrow$PPO**.

-**On-Policy:** It means that these algorithms don't use **old data**( $\rightarrow$ deficit on sample efficiency ), they directly optimize the objective you care about—policy performance.
+**On-Policy:** It means that these algorithms don't use **old data**,which makes them weaker on sample efficiency.( $\rightarrow$ deficit on sample efficiency ), they directly optimize the objective you care about—policy performance.
 These Algorithms are always trading off sample efficiency in favor of stability.

 ### The Off-Policy Algorithms